plancoo/Exam-SC-900-Study-Notes/2_Describe the capabilities of Microsoft identity and access management solutions.md

-## Identity Protection and Governance capabilities of Azure AD
+## 4_Describe the identity protection & governance capabilities of Azure AD